jepsen-io/jepsen/infoq/article.markdown

 place.

 There is no way to reliably distinguish these cases from the client.
-A network partition–and indeed, most network errors–doesn't mean a failure.
+A network partition--and indeed, most network errors--doesn't mean a failure.
 It means the *absence* of information.
 Without a partition-tolerant commit protocol, like extended three-phase commit, we cannot assert the state of these writes.